liquinlab/elm-smile/docs/labconfig.md

 ## Setup Slack

-When you're developing an experiment and push changed to Github, your experiment code goes through a pre-processing step, which optimizes the speed at which the code is delievered to participants.
+When you're developing an experiment and push changes to Github, your experiment code goes through a pre-processing step, which optimizes the speed at which the code is delievered to participants.
 Also, when your code builds successfully it is deployed to a unique URL (see [deploy](/recruit/deploying) docs for full